Pink-Crab/BladeOne_Engine/docs/BladeOne-Engine.md

-## Methods
+# BladeOne \[Engine]

-THe following methods can be used to configure the BladeOne_Engine.
+The following methods can be used to configure the BladeOne_Engine class.

 **public function allow_pipe( bool $bool = true )**